 This is a special part of the memory which is used to save the contents of the Program Counter only.
-The stack has 8 levels and is neither part of the data nor part of the program space, and can neither be read from nor written to.
-The activated level is indexed by the Stack Pointer, SP, which can also neither be read from nor written to.
+The stack has 8 levels and is neither part of the data nor part of the program space, and is neither readable nor writable.
+The activated level is indexed by the Stack Pointer, SP, and is neither readable nor writeable.
 At a subroutine call or interrupt acknowledge signal, the contents of the Program Counter are pushed onto the stack.
 At the end of a subroutine or an interrupt routine, signaled by a return instruction, "RET" or "RETI", the Program Counter is restored to its previous value from the stack.
 After a device reset, the Stack Pointer will point to the top of the stack.